Declassified: Organic Coffee Myth - Legendary Aviation Coffee Company

 The Briefing: Declassified Series // Issue 01

 At Legendary Aviation Coffee Company, we source specialty grade coffee.
 Not organic certified.
-And we're going to give you the full briefing on exactly why, because you deserve facts, not a feel-good label on a bag.
+Here's the full briefing on why, because you deserve facts, not a feel-good label.

 Why Organic Coffee Certification Hurt Latin American Farmers

-Starting in the late 1970s and accelerating hard through the 1980s and '90s, NGOs, international certification bodies, and well-funded foreign organizations pushed a simple pitch to small-scale Latin American coffee farmers: go organic, earn a price premium, protect your land.
+Starting in the late 1970s and accelerating through the 1980s and '90s, NGOs, international certification bodies, and well-funded foreign organizations pushed a simple pitch to small-scale Latin American coffee farmers: go organic, earn a price premium, protect your land.
 Thousands of farmers across Central America, Mexico, and South America signed up.
-The promise sounded ironclad.

 What followed was a slow-motion economic disaster.

 Organic coffee farms produce roughly 45% less yield than conventional farms.
-That's not a margin of error, that's nearly half your crop, gone.
-Labor requirements exploded at the same time, with hand-weeding alone consuming up to half of all labor hours during the growing season.
-The promised "organic premium" that was supposed to offset this gap never materialized at a level that made the math work.
-Research tracking farmers over a decade showed that certified organic coffee producers actually became relatively poorer than their non-certified neighbors.
+That's nearly half your crop, gone.
+Labor requirements exploded, with hand-weeding alone consuming up to half of all labor hours during the growing season.
+The promised "organic premium" never materialized at a level that made the math work.
+Research tracking farmers over a decade showed that certified organic producers actually became relatively poorer than their non-certified neighbors.

 Is Organic Coffee Actually Pesticide-Free?

-And here is the flaw in that logic that should stop every informed consumer cold: "natural" does not mean safe.
-It never did.
+The flaw: "natural" does not mean safe.
 Arsenic is natural.
 Cyanide is natural.
-The toxicity of a compound is determined by its chemistry, not its origin story.
+The toxicity of a compound is determined by its chemistry, not its origin.

 Pesticides Approved for Organic Coffee Farming You Should Know About